nagasudhirpulla/taming_python/blog/skills/dbeaver.md

 In this post we will try to install and use a free universal database tool called DBeaver.

 ## Why use DBeaver
 * You can manage all popular databases (MySQL, PostgreSQL, SQLite, Oracle, DB2, SQL Server, MS Access, Teradata, Firebird, Apache Hive, Phoenix, Presto, etc) in one single tool.
-No need tod
+No need to download separate tool for each type of database

 ## What is a PostgreSQL database
 * PostgreSQL database is a powerful opensource relational database where data can be stored in tables